siobhon-egan/2025-11-13-COMBINE-WA-afternoon/index.md

 - To identify standard classes and methods re-used across Bioconductor packages.
 - To modify code and contribute to existing Bioconductor packages.
 - Best practices to get help from packages developers and peers.

+**Additional components for this workshop**

-- Apply bioconductor packages to a biological dataset and generate visualizations and reproducible analysis
+- Apply bioconductor packages to a biological dataset
+  - Inspect how multi-data sets are stored
+  - Data visualizations
+- Generating & **Re-generating** analysis
+  - Saving and loading data quickly
+  - Reproducible analysis
+  - Reports for communicating results

 ::::::::::::::::::::::::::::::::::::::::::  prereq